marie-kjelberg/rock-paper-scissors-sim/README.md

 ## Future Curiosities:

 I wonder if changing the ``amounts`` variable does anything to change the results?
 Probably not, but it is something I want to test at another point.
 I also wonder if the odds change based on the canvas size.
-Having said all of that, Computing that for ~10 hours does not sound fun in this blazing summer.
+Having said all of that, Computing that for ~10 hours does not sound fun in this blazing summer ¯\_(ツ)_/¯